 I was born and raised in Cypress, California.
 I attended the University of Texas at San Antonio and majored in information systems.
-After I was done with school, I found a job working for a Internet-hosting company.
-I am currently working there as a network engineer.
+After I graduated from there, I found a job working for a Internet-hosting company.
+While working there, I felt lifeless and empty.
+I knew I needed to do something that was meaningful and had purpose.

 My story into photojournalism started when I went to a museum called, the Newseum in Washington D.C.
 The museum had a photo gallery of all the Pulitzer-award-winning photos.
 I was going through a roller coaster full of emotions at the gallery.
 I cried, shook my fist in anger and smiled all within a hour’s time.
 I came away inspired by stories and images on display there.
 After seeing that, I realized how powerful images and multi-media could be on people.
 I wanted to give people that feeling of emotions that I felt and help contribute to our society.

-I currently attend the University of North Texas.
-I am a senior, majoring in photojournalism.
-While going to school, I was fortunate enough to work on the Heart of Mexico project twice.
+I graduated with a bachelor’s degree in digital and print journalism from the University of North Texas.
+While going there, I was fortunate enough to work on the Heart of Mexico project twice.
 It was a great learning experience, it helped honed my multi-media skills and realize that there is so much of the world I want to discover.

 I am always looking to improve my visual storytelling in anyway that I can or find ways that will open up more doors to stories.
-For example, I am studying to be fluent in Spanish and have been working on my flying skills with unmanned aerial vehicles.
-Later, I would like to learn Japanese and Mandarin.
 It’s all about having fun, making a difference in the world and being the best visual storyteller that I can be.

 Dr. Myles Munroe said, “The greatest tragedy in life is not death, but a life without a purpose.”